Understanding and Reaching Across Cultures

 - The Uniqueness of Jesus Christ

-God has chosen to work through a particular people of His calling—Israel in the Old Testament and the Church in the New Testament.
+God has chosen to work through a particular people of His calling.
+That is, the nation of Israel in the Old Testament and the Church in the New Testament.
 This calling was always with the intent that His people would become agents of His mission to all peoples.

-After Jesus ascended into heaven and after the Holy Spirit was sent at Pentecost, God’s mission to the nations burst forth in a new way through His new people, the Church.
+After Jesus ascended into heaven and after the Holy Spirit was sent at Pentecost, Jesus mission transferred the Church.

-In Acts 1:8, Jesus indicates that the Spirit will empower His people to become His witnesses “in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”
+In Acts 1:8, Jesus indicates that the Spirit will empower His people to become His witnesses.
 The spread of the disciples’ witness involved moving outward from Jerusalem to Judea, Samaria, Antioch, and every remote region.

-This mission required crossing ethnic and religious barriers as the Gospel moved from the people of Israel to the Samaritans who had a form of Old Testament faith, and on to the Gentiles who consisted of diverse ethnic groups and were followers of a variety of religious beliefs.
+In fact, this mission required crossing ethnic and religious barriers.
+The Gospel moved from the people of Israel to the Samaritans who had a form of Old Testament faith.
+The message then moved onto the Gentiles.
+They consisted of diverse ethnic groups and were followers of a variety of religious beliefs.

 How can we reach the entire world by crossing different cultural and religious backgrounds?